 London’s streets were lined with enthusiastic crowds watching the annual ceremony.

 There was a lighthearted moment as a fox scampered across the parade grounds.

 Following the parade, Royal Family members and guests moved to the Buckingham Palace balcony to watch the traditional flypast.
-Here is a GIF of Kate and Meghan as they curtsy to the Queen and Harry bows his head.

 It was a full balcony.